darylcata/Daryls-portfolio/README.md

 * When images of the applications are clicked then the user is taken to that deployed application
 * When the page is resized or viewed on various screens and devices then the layout is responsive and adapts to my viewport

+##  Description

+This challenge gave me a chance to hone my html skills and practice css.
+I have built a profile for myself.
+It contains personal and contact information.
+Some of my work are presented here as well where in you click the image or screenshot of the page and it takes you to the said webpage.

 ## Mock-Up

 The following animation shows the web application's appearance and functionality:

 ![Alt Text](./starter/images/portfolio.gif)

+## Links

+This link is the live web page of my portfolio.